It was my first time doing a visa extension in Chiang Mai, so I can extend my 60-day tourist visa for another 30 days.

 She was extra caution and gave me my TM30 confirmation print out as well as a copy of my lease agreement.
 The officer didn’t ask for either of these documents.

 She was asked to fill out the “new” form, which is only available at the immigration office.
 (I uploaded a scanned copy below!)

-Apparently, same questions with slightly different layout.
+Same questions with slightly different layout.

-Step 1: Ready the Paperwork
+Step 1: Ready the Visa Extension Paperwork

 Below are the documents Immigration needs to process your visa extension.